The Orchestra (band): Later years

-On 18 February 2009 the group returned from a sell out concert in Berlin.
-But a few hours after returning home, Kelly Groucutt suffered a heart attack and died the following day.
-The band decided to carry on and brought in former Styx man Glen Burtnik on bass (Burtnik had filled in for Groucutt previously during a 1998 ELO Part II tour when the latter had taken ill).
-On 17 July 2009 they opened for the Alan Parsons Live Project at DTE Theater in Clarkston, Michigan.
+On 18 February 2009, The Orchestra returned from a sold-out concert in Berlin.
+A few hours after returning home, however, Kelly Groucutt suffered a severe heart attack and died the following day.
+Nonetheless, the band (now containing only two ELO alumni) decided to continue performing and hired singer-songwriter and former Styx member Glen Burtnik to supersede Groucutt on bass and vocals (Burtnik had filled in for Groucutt previously during a 1998 ELO Part II tour when the latter had taken ill).
+On 17 July 2009, this new lineup of the Orchestra opened for the Alan Parsons Live Project at DTE Theater in Clarkston, Michigan.
 German bassist Ralf Vornberger also played with the band in 2009 in Israel when Burtnik was unavailable due to other work commitments booked before he joined the band.

-In November 2011 guitarist Phil Bates left The Orchestra, and Parthenon Huxley reclaimed his position as guitarist/singer.
-With Huxley, The Orchestra ended 2011 with a 17-city tour of Eastern and Central Europe, including stops in Russia, Ukraine, Belarus, Poland, Lithuania and the Czech Republic.
-In 2013 The Orchestra performed 35 shows around the world including a national telethon for children's healthcare in Ecuador.
+In November 2011, Phil Bates left the Orchestra, and Parthenon Huxley reclaimed his position as guitarist and vocalist.
+Contemporaneously, Louis Clark's son, Louis Clark Jr., likewise began to recurrently perform with the band, typically playing an electric cello to accompany Mik Kaminski's violin.
+With this revised lineup, the Orchestra ended 2011 with a 17-city tour of Eastern and Central Europe, including stops in Russia, Ukraine, Belarus, Poland, Lithuania and the Czech Republic.
+In 2013 the Orchestra performed 35 shows around the world including a national telethon for children's healthcare in Ecuador.
 2014 saw the band tour extensively across America, performing with the likes of Deep Purple and John Fogerty.
-The Orchestra also starred on the 2014 Moody Blues Cruise alongside the Moody Blues, Roger Daltrey, Zombies and other notable acts.
-The group once again set out on tour in the fall of 2015.
+The Orchestra also starred on the 2014 Moody Blues Cruise alongside the Moody Blues, Roger Daltrey, the Zombies and other notable acts.
+The group once again set out on tour in autumn 2015.